How to Teach Map Skills in 1st, 2nd, and 3rd Grade

 • Rural, Urban and Suburban Communities

-Classroom Map
+The Classroom Map Activity

 Students and the teacher work together to create a classroom grid and discuss the placement of furniture in their classroom.
 I draw the grid on a large piece of butcher paper and with the included furniture templates, we talk about where to place the classroom furniture.